Chapter 12: Rivers

 3. Critical Thinking: Do you think some stream types are more common than others?
 Why?

-As mentioned above, the flow rate in a stream is related to its gradient, but it is also controlled by the geometry of the stream channel.
+The flow rate in a stream is related to its gradient, but it is also controlled by the geometry of the stream channel.
 Water flow velocity is decreased by friction along the stream bed, so it is slowest at the bottom and edges and fastest near the surface and in the middle.
 In fact, the velocity just below the surface is typically higher than right at the surface because of friction between the water and the air.
-In a curved section of a stream, flow is fastest on the outside and slowest on the inside.
+In a curved section of a stream, called a meander, flow is fastest on the outside and slowest on the inside.
+Because water flows faster on the outside bend of a meander, erosion takes place.
+On the inside bend of the a meander, flow velocity is slower and sediment can be deposited.
+This allows a river channel to migrate horizontally across a landscape.

 Exercise 12.3 – Understanding Stream Meanders